canonical/charmed-magma/docs/tutorial/04_integrating_magma_access_gateway_with_magma_orchestrator.md

     * Description: `my-network`
     * Network Type: `LTE`
 5. Refresh the page.
 You should now see your network dashboard

+### Change the Network configuration

+1. Click on the "Networks" tab on the left pane
+2. Next to the "EPC" box, click on "Edit"
+3. Change the following values:
+    * MCC: `001`
+    * MNC: `01`
+    * TAC: `7`
+4. Click on "Save"

 ### Add the Access Gateway to the network